Biography

 His works have been performed by the Minnesota Orchestra, the San Diego Symphony, the Juilliard Orchestra, the Simón Bolívar Symphony Orchestra of Venezuela, the New Jersey Symphony.
 Other performers include the Jasper and Attacca String Quartets, the Oberlin Conservatory Orchestra, the Da Capo Chamber Players, the Lysander Piano Trio, among others.

 He is a graduate of The Juilliard School with masters and doctorate degrees, studying with Samuel Adler and Robert Beaser.
-Mr. Moya has taught at St. Olaf College the Interlochen Arts Camp, and is currently Assistant Professor of Composition at Augsburg University in Minneapolis.
+Mr. Moya has taught at St. Olaf College the Interlochen Arts Camp, Augsburg University and is currently Associate Professor of Music Composition and Theory at Wellesley College in Massachusetts.